greyhatguy007/Mathematics-for-Machine-Learning-and-Data-Science-Specialization-Coursera/README.md

-# Probability & Statistics for Machine Learning & Data Science Specialization - Coursera
+# Mathematics for Machine Learning and Data Science Specialization - Coursera

-Contains Solutions and Notes for the [Probability & Statistics for Machine Learning & Data Science Specialization](https://www.coursera.org/learn/machine-learning-probability-and-statistics) by Luis Serrano on Coursera.
+Contains Solutions and Notes for the [Mathematics for Machine Learning and Data Science Specialization](https://www.coursera.org/learn/machine-learning-probability-and-statistics) by Luis Serrano on Coursera.